touchtalent/BobbleIME/README.md

 # BobbleIME SDK

 ## Overview
 BobbleIME sdk provides complete solution to Input Method Editor implementation.
-BobbleIME provides following core IME features :

-1. Word Suggestion
-2. Word Prediction
-3. Gesture typing
-4. Auto correct
-5. Customizable language dictionary
-6. Emoji support
+The core SDK contains all functionalities related to typing: word suggestion/prediction, auto-correct, different language model and gesture typing etc.
+The core SDK also has (optional) functionality of having different content formats : BigMoji, POPText, Stickers, GIFs etc. integrated within the keyboard.

 This SDK exposes API endpoints to allow certain level of customization of IME.